RhoInc/sas-install-github/README.md

 # sas-install-github

 This repository contains SAS code for downloading and installing other SAS code directly from GitHub.

-Gone will be the days of downloading ZIP files and writing %include statments.
-Simply point to the repository containing your SAS code and let %install_github take care of the rest.
+1. Manually download this repository.
+1. `%include` the `%install_github` macro into your SAS session.
+1. Never manually download or `%include` another GitHub repository for the rest of your SAS career!

 ```
 *--- install a single file ---;